streetturtle/awesome-wm-widgets/_widgets/docker-widget.md

 | `executable_name` | `docker` | Name of the executable to use, defaults to `docker` |
 | `max_widget_width` | 270 | Maximum width of the widget before the text breaks |

-The `executable_name` allows you to use `Podman` instead of docker.
-This works since `Podman` is compatible to `docker` in the sense that the syntax and command outputs are identical.
+The `executable_name` allows you to use Podman instead of Docker.
+This works since Podman is compatible with Docker in the sense that the syntax and command outputs are identical.

 ## Installation